katboh236/building-intuition-dns/README.md

 </p>

 <h1>Building Intuition for DNS</h1>
-In this lab we will be experimenting with DNS.
-This lab will help us have a better understanding of DNS.<br />
+In this tutorial I will be experimenting with DNS to have a better understanding of it.<br />

 <h2>Environments and Technologies Used</h2>